A model for planar compacta and rational Julia sets: Motivations and Results

 \section{Motivations and Results}

-By a compactum we mean a compact metric space.
-In order to describe specific aspects of the topology of a compactum $K$, we may turn to analyse certain upper semi-continuous decompositions $\Dc$.
-We further require that the resulting quotient spaces belong to a special family of topological spaces, that satisfy a group of properties (P).
-A partition $\Dc$ as well as its quotient space, still denoted as $\mathcal{D}$, becomes more interesting if its elements are subcontinua of $K$ and if it refines every other upper semi-continuous decomposition of $K$ into subcontinua such that the quotient space satisfies (P).
-In such a case, we call $\Dc$ the {\bf core decomposition of $K$} with respect to (P).
+By a {\bf compactum} we mean a compact metric space.
+To describe specific aspects of the topology of a compactum $K$, we may analyse certain upper semi-continuous (usc) decompositions of $K$ into subcontinua.
+We further require that the resulting quotient spaces satisfy a group of properties (P).
+Such a partition $\Dc$ as well as its quotient space, still denoted as $\mathcal{D}$, becomes more interesting if it refines every other usc decomposition of $K$ into subcontinua whose quotient space satisfies (P).
+In such a case, $\Dc$ is called the {\bf core decomposition of $K$} with respect to (P).
 See for instance \cite[Definition 1.1]{FitzGerald67} for the core decomposition of a continuum with respect to the property of being {\bf semi-locally connected}.

 In the current paper we study a special type of core decompositions, when (P) means {\bf being a Peano compactum}.
 Here a Peano compactum is a compact metric space whose nondegenerate components are locally connected and form a null sequence, in the sense that for any $C>0$ at most finitely many of them are of diameter greater than $C$.
+One may see \cite[Theorem 3]{LLY-2019} for a characterization of Peano compacta lying on the plane.

-To to that, we consider the collection $\mathfrak{M}^{PC}(K)$ of all the upper semi-continuous decompositions of a compactum $K$ into subcontinua, such that the quotient space is a Peano compactum.
-The member of $\mathfrak{M}^{PC}(K)$ that refines all the others, if it exists, is the core decomposition of $K$ with respect to the property of being a Peano compactum, or shortly the {\bf core decomposition of $K$ with Peano quotient}.
-When it exists, this core decomposition is denoted as $\Dc_K^{PC}$ and its elements, considered as subcontinua of $K$, are called {\bf (order one) atoms of $K$}.
-Moreover, the resulted hyperspace under quotient topology is called the {\bf Peano model of $K$}.
+We will denote by $\mathfrak{M}^{PC}(K)$ the family of all the usc decompositions $\Dc$ of $K$ into subcontinua such that the quotient space is a Peano compactum.
+The member of $\mathfrak{M}^{PC}(K)$ that refines all the others, if it exists, is called the core decomposition of $K$ with respect to the property of being a Peano compactum, or shortly the {\bf core decomposition of $K$ with Peano quotient}.
+When it exists, this core decomposition is denoted by $\Dc_K^{PC}$ and its elements, considered as subcontinua of $K$, are called {\bf atoms of $K$}.
+We will call the resulting quotient space the {\bf Peano model of $K$} and the natural projection $\pi: K\rightarrow\Dc_K^{PC}$ the {\bf Peano projection of $K$}.
+If $K$ is in the extended complex plane $\widehat{\bbC}$, we further set $\widehat{\Dc}_K=\Dc_K^{PC}\cup\{\{z\}: z\notin K\}$ and call $\widehat{\pi}:\widehat{\bbC}\rightarrow\widehat{\Dc}_K$ the {\bf extended Peano projection}.
+To emphasize $K$, we sometimes write $\pi_K$ (respectively, $\widehat{\pi}_K$) instead of $\pi$ (respectively, $\widehat{\pi}$).
+The resulting quotient space $\widehat{\Dc}_K$ is a cactoid \cite[p.76]{Whyburn42}.
+By \cite[p.171, Theorem (2.2)]{Whyburn42} and \cite[p.175, Theorem (3.3)]{Whyburn42}, we know that a continuum $N$ is a cactoid if and only if there is a a monotone map of $\widehat{\bbC}$ onto $N$.